-You could have the greatest ads, profile, and knowledge but never get any clients for your drop selling business.
+You could have the greatest ads, profile, and knowledge but never get any clients for your drop servicing business.
 That may be shocking to you, but that can happen if you do not have a call to action.

-If your profile does not say what you do, how you can help and highlights the next steps to proceed with you, then you are never going to get inbound sales.
+If your profile does not say what you do, how you can help, and highlights the next steps to proceed with you, then you are never going to get inbound sales.

 You simply need to have a clear statement of how you can help them and how they can contact you or become a client of your services.
 Without it, people will be confused.
 Not asking for the sale is going to leave a lot of money on the table for you in the future.

 Hopefully, after clearing the air on what to do on LinkedIn for client outreach, you have a better understanding.
 Also, I laid out rules of what not to do on the platform so you can see success.

 If you want to learn my exact strategies to getting new clients from Linkedin consistently.
 Click HERE